jfrog/project-examples/kaniko-example/docker/README.md

-#### Kaniko Example
+# Kaniko Example
+## General
-Kaniko is a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster.
+[Kaniko](https://github.com/GoogleContainerTools/kaniko) is a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster.

-This is a sample of how to collect build info while using Kaniko  container to build image from a docker file and push it to Artifactory.
+This is an example showing how to collect build info while using Kaniko  container to build image from a docker file and push it to Artifactory.

 ### Validate the Setup
 * In your terminal, validate that the following commands work.